Solar power in Nevada: Solar power plants

-Solar photovoltaic and/or thermal power has also been proposed to augment some geothermal power plants in the region - which struggle to meet demand during mid-day peak hours due to their higher bottom of the thermodynamic cycle - since the solar plants will peak at that time.
+Solar photovoltaic and/or thermal power has also been proposed to augment some geothermal power plants in the region—which struggle to meet demand during mid-day peak hours due to their higher bottom of the thermodynamic cycle—since the solar plants will peak at that time.

 As of February 2022, there are 26 large proposed projects in Nevada, totaling over 21 GW of capacity, or five times the state's existing solar capacity.
 These projects also include more than 17 GW of energy storage.
 Half of these were proposed in Nye County, which would be enabled by two new transmission lines, though some are close to Death Valley National Park.

 Solar-related businesses in Nevada

 Prominent Nevada-based solar installation companies include 702 Energy Savers, Radiant Solar, Summerlin Energy, Bombard Renewable Energy, and Hamilton Solar.

 Nevada had 129 MW in private installations of rooftop solar in 2015.

 Incentives

 The federal Residential Energy Efficient Property Credit (income tax credit on IRS Form 5695) for residential PV and solar thermal was extended in December 2015 to remain at 30% of system cost (parts and installation).
-There is no maximum cap on the credit, and the credit can be applied toward the Alternative Minimum Tax, and any excess credit (greater than that year's tax liability) can be rolled into the following year.
+There is no maximum cap on the credit, the credit can be applied toward the alternative minimum tax, and any excess credit (greater than that year's tax liability) can be rolled into the following year.